 The Photography A Level course offers students the opportunity to learn a range of skills and work with both chemical and digital photography, exploring both techniques at the start of the course.
 These skills will include pinhole photography, darkroom techniques and the use of Photoshop.
 Throughout the course we encourage independent learning with guidance where necessary and continued support throughout.
 Unit 2 is a practical exam which is held at the end of the year.

-Each year we take students to exhibitions locally, in London and on a four day European Study trip.
+Each year we take students to exhibitions locally, in London and have the opportunity to go on a four day European Study trip.

 - Video and Television;